 6 Undervalued Stocks You May Want To Consider

-Metrics considered included standard valuation ratios, book value, growth patterns; all of which are supported with a combination of insider and institutional buying.
+If you are looking for stable large cap companies that are undervalued by the market, here are a few opportunities to grow your portfolio.
+Metrics considered include standard valuation ratios, book value, growth patterns and are supported with a combination of insider and institutional buying.

 Genworth Financial Inc. (NYSE: GNW)

-Although Genworth's P/E is slightly above the industry average, Price/Sales is only 45 percent of the insurance companies' average.
+Although Genworth’s P/E is slightly above the industry average, Price/Sales is only 45% of the insurance companies’ average.
 In addition, the Price/Cash flow of 7.15 for the most recent quarter is a huge decrease from 14.69 over the trailing twelve months, making this an appealing purchase.

 Eni SpA (NYSE: E)

-As one of the largest oil companies, Eni features a P/E almost 25 percent lower than the industry average.
-The Price/Book and Price/Sales are approximately one third of the oil company averages.
+As one of the largest oil companies, Eni features a P/E almost 25% lower than the industry average.
+The Price/Book and Price/Sales are approximately only one third of the oil company averages.

-Along with strong metrics, JP Morgan features an annual dividend payout of 2.4 percent.
-The bank's return on sales is almost eight percent greater than that of the industry while the P/E and Price/Book ratios are only 45.5 percent and 49.3 percent of the industry average, respectively.
+Along with strong metrics, JP Morgan features an annual dividend payout of 2.4%.
+The bank’s return on sales is almost 8% greater than that of the industry while their P/E and Price/Book ratios are only 45.5% and 49.3% of the industry average, respectively.
 In addition, JPM is trading at a discount to its book value.

 Lincoln National Corporation (NYSE: LNC)

-Despite an EPS growth of 682.46 percent over the trailing twelve months versus the prior trailing twelve months, Lincoln National Capital is still a prime value buy.
-All major valuation ratios are below the insurance industry's average, including a P/E ratio of 7.09 versus the 13.86 average.
+Despite an EPS growth of 682.46% over the trailing twelve months versus the prior trailing twelve months, Lincoln National Capital is still a prime value buy.
+All major valuation ratios are below the insurance industry’s average, including a P/E ratio of 7.09 versus the 13.86 average.

 Tyson Foods (NYSE: TSN)

-Although growth is estimated to be lower than the industry average, the company's low P/E produces a PEG ratio that suggests the market undervalues Tyson Foods.
-With a PEG ratio in the lowest 30 percent of the Food Products industry, there is a lot of room for PPS growth.
+Although growth is estimated to be lower than the industry average, the company’s low P/E produces a PEG ratio that suggests the market undervalues Tyson Foods.
+With a PEG ratio in the lowest 30% of the Food Products industry, there is a lot of room for PPS growth.